Location: The first tab located near the upper right of the Document Viewer.

 The Coding section contains the built-in document tagging fields.
 This section displays the following:

-Not Specified: This designation is marked by default when documents are loaded into the Lexbe eDiscovery Platform (LEP).
+Not Specified: Default coding when documents are loaded into Lexbe.

 Needs Further Review: Used to identify documents that need additional review before a responsiveness or privilege determination can be made.

 Custom Designation: Allows users to mark a document with a custom designation such as "Subjective to Protective Order" or "Attorney Eyes Only."
-The document will display in the discovery production page, and will include the specific custom designation with a stamp applied when running a production.
+The document will include the specific custom designation stamped on the bottom right corner of a page.

 Attorney-Client Privilege: Mark certain communications or documents between a client and his or her attorney, for privilege.
 The document will not be part of a document production but will be part of the privilege log.